zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 The method to test ontological claims, is science itself.
 What is science's decree, and is science the final word?

 Is there a why something is?

+### The Philosophy of Science - the last word

+The modern world is radically different from any previous age, and the difference is largely the bequest of science.

+Political, social, moral, Christian science, scientology, are they to be treated the same way as, say, physics?

+On what understanding does science come about?
+Defining features of science are in the logical form of "scientific explanation".

+Hempel, **Aspects of Scientific Explanation**:
+* the event that warrants a scientific explanation must be empirical in principle.
+* the domain should be in principle subject to observation.
+* there is a universal law that specifies all events of this kind.
+* all conditions related to the event have been specified or otherwise controlled.

+Science is empirical in principle.

+Just with these principles it seems this is a scientific explanation: "John is male, John takes birth control, John doesn't get pregnant a scientific explanation for birth control helps one not get pregnant"

+Inductive and deductive.
+There would then be fields lacking universal laws.
+Consider psychology and biology, and this is when inductive statistical model comes in.
+These statistical laws, if significant, should imply that there are underlying fundamental / universal laws yet to be discovered.
+Hence these disciplines should be considered science.
+They are less developed but moving along the same path.

+There is also the statistical reality of nature itself at quantum level.